-The world is abundant with trauma healing methods, but specifically for breakup survivors, I’ve seen no other work as efficiently as meditation, journaling, dream reporting, and therapy.
+The world is abundant with breakup recovery methods, but I’ve seen no other work as efficiently and quickly as meditation, journaling, dream reporting, and therapy.

-For most people, these four methods are the catalyst for stupendous breakup recovery.
+For most people, these four methods are the catalyst for stupendous personal growth.
 And because of their mind-fuckingly powerful healing capability, I’ve coined them — you’ve guessed it! — The Holy Quaternity Of Breakup Recovery.
 Let’s go over each in turn.

 Meditation is the act of observing oneself in silence and stillness.
 You can do it practically anywhere, at any time, and you don’t need any fancy gear or software to pull it off.
 Plus, the benefits of meditation are plentiful… and often life-changing.